How to Sign Up for WIC in Tennessee: Easy Steps for Families

 Obtaining WIC Food Benefits

-The Tennessee WIC Shopping Guide shows what foods you can buy.
+The Tennessee WIC Shopping Guide gives you the low-down on what foods you can buy, including things like milk, cheese, eggs, and baby formula.

 Additional Support Services

-WIC gives you more than just food.
+WIC does more than just food.

 Frequently Asked Questions